leanprover-community/LeanSearchClient/README.md

 # LeanSearchClient

-LeanSearchClient provides syntax for search using the [leansearch API](https://leansearch.net/) from within Lean.
+LeanSearchClient provides syntax for search using the [leansearch API](https://leansearch.net/), the [Moogle API](https://www.moogle.ai/api/search), and the [LeanStateSearch](https://premise-search.com) API from within Lean.
 It allows you to search for Lean tactics and theorems using natural language.
+It also allows searches on [Loogle](https://loogle.lean-lang.org/json) from within Lean.

 We provide syntax to make a query and generate `TryThis` options to click or use a code action to use the results.
-The queries are of three forms:
+The queries are of four forms:

-* `Command` syntax: `#leansearch "search query"` as a command.
+* `Command` syntax: `#search "search query"` as a command.
-* `Term` syntax: `#leansearch "search query"` as a term.
+* `Term` syntax: `#search "search query"` as a term.
-* `Tactic` syntax: `#leansearch "search query"` as a tactic.
+* `Tactic` syntax: `#search "search query"` as a tactic.
+* `Tactic` syntax based on state: `#search`.

 In all cases results are displayed in the Lean Infoview and clicking these replaces the query text.
 In the cases of a query for tactics only valid tactics are displayed.

+Which backend is used is determined by the `leansearchclient.backend` option.

 ## Examples